danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Image Processing/Filters/Gaussian Filter.md

-LTE operator whose kernel has the values of a 2D gaussian function (with zero mean).
+LTE operator whose kernel has the values of a 2D Gaussian function (with zero mean).
 The higher the variance $\sigma$ the stronger the smoothing.

 ![[Pasted image 20230313101209.png|#small]]